shanedetsch/nlpParser/README.txt

 ## Author: Richard Shane Detsch
 # Used Apache Tika extract pdf content
 # Used Apache OpenNLP to parse pdf conent into sentences that are than read to a file
-# Used Python nltp to parse each sentense into its sentence parts
+# Used Python nltk to parse each sentense into its sentence parts

 ## Install Groovy, Gradle, Python 2.6 or 2.7 and Pip